dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/data_types/typecasting.md

 Even though a casting operation is supported based on the source and target data type, it does not necessarily mean the cast operation will succeed at runtime.

-> Deprecated Prior to version 0.10.0, DuckDB allowed any type to be implicitly cast to `VARCHAR` during function binding.
+> Deprecated Prior to version 0.10.0, DataMiner allowed any type to be implicitly cast to `VARCHAR` during function binding.
 > Version 0.10.0 introduced a [breaking change which no longer allows implicit casts to `VARCHAR`](/2024/02/13/announcing-duckdb-0100#breaking-sql-changes).
 > The [`old_implicit_casting` configuration option](../../configuration/pragmas#implicit-casting-to-varchar) setting can be used to revert to the old behavior.
 > However, please note that this flag will be deprecated in the future.